testissimo/testissimo.github.io/documentation/articles/selectors.md

 ![](/documentation/images/testissimo-selected.PNG)

 ## Selecting elements manually
-To select a element in Testissimo, type _select:_ **selector**.
+To select an element in Testissimo, type _select:_ **selector**.

 As CSS selectors are a standard and common feature in web development you can find a lot of resources across the internet dealing with how to write them and how these selectors work.
 For absolute beginners, we recommend playing this game which can train the **basics of CSS selectors at [flukeout](https://flukeout.github.io/)**.

-As a cheat-sheet we like to use this website, where you can find a full description of CSS selectors capabilities **[CSS selectors reference](https://www.w3schools.com/cssref/css_selectors.asp)** Testissimo supports many useful CSS3 selectors and adds custom, extended syntax to fulfill all searching needs.
+As a cheat-sheet, we like to use this website, where you can find a full description of CSS selectors capabilities **[CSS selectors reference](https://www.w3schools.com/cssref/css_selectors.asp)** Testissimo supports many useful CSS3 selectors and adds custom, extended syntax to fulfill all searching needs.
 Read below to discover more.

-**In Testissimo, you can use a full set of CSS selectors and some built-in helpers to always target elements on page with ease.
+**In Testissimo, you can use a full set of CSS selectors and some built-in helpers to always target elements on a page with ease.
 To understand the algorithm of constructing a selector - [follow this link for reference.](#/documentation/documentation-referencies/selectors-reference)**

 ## Selecting Elements With The Picker
 The Picker is one of the leading features in Testissimo.
 Type _select:_ and click the **Pick** button in the tooltip to browse elements.